What Are Closing Costs in Missouri?

 - Loan Origination Fees

 When you get a mortgage, your lender might charge loan origination fees.
 These fees cover the lender’s costs for processing your loan application.
-Usually, they are a percentage of the loan amount, shown in your loan estimate. - Title Insurance and Search Fees
+Usually, they are a percentage of the loan amount shown in your loan estimate. - Title Insurance and Search Fees

 Title insurance protects both the buyer and the lender from ownership disputes.
 You’ll also need a title search, which checks public records to confirm the property’s legal ownership.
 These services come with title insurance fees and title search costs. - Recording and Escrow Fees